berkeleyo/datto-grafana-presales/README.md

    bash ./scripts/push_metrics_to_grafana.sh ./metrics.json
    ```

-5. Follow the [RUNBOOK.md](RUNBOOK.md) for demo flow and validation.
+5. Review the dashboard and follow the [RUNBOOK.md](RUNBOOK.md) for demo guidance.

 ---